roman-milk/roman-milk.github.io/mom-trained-by-dauhgter.md

  "Nooooooo," I argued, by body still in utter bliss.

  "Well, you must have...how else can you explain coming before you were told?"
-Report_Story #4